sha256feng/mldl-md-dynamics/README.md

 A repository of update in molecular dynamics field by recent progress in machine learning and deep learning.
 Those efforts are cast into the following categories:
 1. Learn force field or molecular interactions;
 2. Enhanced sampling methods;
-3. Learn collective variable to bias enhanced sampling;
+3. Learn collective variable;
 4. Capture dynamics of molecular system;
 5. Map between all atoms and coarse grain;
+6. Design proteins;

 &nbsp;